-We hope you may never have to refer to this West Advisor while at sea because it means that your boating day is in the process of getting ruined or, worse, that you are in grave and imminent danger.
 A Mayday call indicates that life and property are at acute risk.
-It is warranted in cases of serious damage, danger of losing the vessel, life-threatening injury or illness of someone aboard.
+We hope you never have to refer to this West Advisor while at sea because it means that your boat or someone on it is in imminent danger.
+A Mayday call is warranted in cases of serious damage, danger of losing the vessel and life-threatening injury or illness of someone aboard.
 A distress call on Channel 16 should follow a certain protocol to make sure it is clearly understood and contains the necessary information that will guide rescuers to you as quickly as possible.
 We’ll run through the protocols below.
 First, you should understand why your VHF radio is critically important in a boating emergency.

-DSC distress calls are sent automatically with the push of a button.
+Digital selective calling (DSC) distress calls are sent automatically with the push of a button.
 They tell the Coast Guard who you are (the name of your boat) and where you are (Lat. and Long).
-With DSC and Rescue 21, your call gets through, even in difficult conditions.
-Your digital signal can be received and accurately decoded under conditions where voice messages are difficult or impossible to understand.
-Your message is automatically stored and displayed on every DSC radio that receives it, and the Coast Guard’s response automatically switches your radio to Channel 16 for voice communication.
+Your digital signal can be received and accurately decoded under conditions where voice messages are difficult to understand.
+Your message is automatically stored and displayed on every DSC radio that receives it and the Coast Guard’s response automatically switches your radio to Channel 16 for voice communication.

-DSC distress calls summon assistance quickly, because virtually all Coast Guard units monitor DSC distress calls, so all Coast Guard vessels in radio range of your boat are alerted immediately.
-Since they know your precise location, the Search phase of Search and Rescue is greatly reduced or eliminated.
+Coast Guard units monitor DSC distress calls meaning all Coast Guard vessels in radio range of your boat are alerted immediately.
+Since your radio transmits your precise location, the Search phase of Search and Rescue is greatly reduced.
 The help you need arrives sooner, and Coast Guard crews spend less time exposed to hazardous weather conditions.